BelyseM/BelyseM/README.md

 # Hi, I'm Belyse Munezero 👋

-I'm a student at Amherst College studying Mathematics & Statistics and Computer Science.
+I'm a sophomore student at Amherst College studying Mathematics & Statistics and Computer Science.

 ## About Me